 - 3/4 cup frozen peas and carrots, defrosted

-- 1 tablespoon soy sauce (use gluten-free soy sauce if you are making a gluten-free version)
+- 1 tablespoon soy sauce (use gluten-free soy sauce if you are making a gluten-free version), plus more to taste

 1 Toss shrimp with salt, pepper, cornstarch: In a medium bowl, sprinkle the shrimp with salt, pepper, and cornstarch, and toss to coat.
 Set aside to sit for ten minutes at room temperature.

 2 Heat pan on high heat: Heat a large sauté pan or wok (a seasoned cast iron pan or hard anodized aluminum works well, they're relatively stick free and can take the heat) on high heat.

 When the pan is very hot (a drop of water instantly sizzles when it hits the pan), swirl in one tablespoon of the cooking oil to coat the pan.